 In transplantation a unique process of T cell activation is observed.
 When the immune system is exposed to transplanted non-self HLA there is a vigorous T cell response.
 T cells recognise non-self HLA via two distinct pathways known as direct and indirect allorecognition.
 It is estimated that 1-5% of an individual's T cell repertoire can react to foreign HLA through direct activation, a process where the recipient's T cells interact directly with the foreign HLA molecules expressed by donor APC.
 It is still not clear how such a large proportion of the T cell repertoire is activated by direct interaction with foreign HLA, with debate as to the relative contribution of the TCR interaction with the foreign HLA molecule and presented peptide.
 As well as direct T cell allorecognition, which is thought to occur early after transplantation as passenger leukocytes migrate to the lymph nodes, foreign HLA can also trigger T cell activation via indirect allorecognition.
-This latter process is analogous to the activation of donor proteins, including HLA, by the recipient APC.
+This latter process is analogous to the activation of T cells against any non-self protein and occurs following the uptake and presentation of donor proteins, including HLA, by the recipient APC.
 Indirect T cell allorecognition is a process that can continue throughout the lifetime of the allograft and may therefore contribute more to long-term rejection events.